 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

 Step 1.
-Earn a Master’s Degree in Speech-Language Pathology from an ASHA-Accredited Program
+Earn a Master’s Degree in Speech-Language Pathology from an CAA-Accredited Program

 Because of the rigorous nature of these programs, you’ll need to present excellent credentials to be accepted.
 These usually include an undergraduate GPA of at least 3.0, GRE scores in the 30th percentile, and academic references.

 If don’t have an undergraduate degree in speech-language pathology, you’ll still be eligible to apply to most programs.
 However, you’ll need to complete prerequisites before beginning graduate coursework.
-These could include:
+These may include:

 - Science of Language